 Successive governments have consistently held the view that the best way to achieve the goal of global nuclear disarmament is through gradual multilateral disarmament, negotiated using a step-by-step approach and within existing international frameworks, such as the Nuclear Non-Proliferation Treaty (NPT).

 Each of the Parties to the Treaty undertakes to pursue negotiations in good faith on effective measures relating to cessation of the nuclear arms race at an early date and to nuclear disarmament, and on a treaty on general and complete disarmament under strict and effective international control.

 What can the treaty therefore hope to achieve?

 Without the involvement of the nine nuclear weapon states, there is a concern the treaty risks becoming symbolic and of little practical use in the pursuit of disarmament.

 However, advocates such as the International Campaign to Abolish Nuclear Weapons argue it will have a moral effect and pressure the nuclear countries, and their allies, to alter their behaviour and help shape the international norm against nuclear weapons.
 Many have expressed hope that it will provide a stimulus for further action on nuclear disarmament.

 The Spokesman for the UN Secretary General António Guterres recently hailed the treaty’s entry into force and said it represented: “a meaningful commitment towards the total elimination of nuclear weapons, which remains the highest disarmament priority of the United Nations.”

 A Treaty on the Prohibition of Nuclear Weapons, House of Commons Library.

-Nuclear Weapons – Country Comparisons, House of Commons Library.
+Nuclear Weapons – At a glance, House of Commons Library.

 About the author: Claire Mills is a researcher at the House of Commons Library, specialising in defence.